liamdln/nextauth-vatsim-connect/README.md

 - Next.js 13
 - NextAuth v4
-- MongoDB v5
+- Prisma v5
-- Mongoose v7
+- Postgres Database (any version that works with Prisma)

 If you'd like to use a different database, see Change The Database.

-Ensure you have implemented the environment variables in found in `.env.local.example` in your own `.env.local` file.
+Ensure you have implemented the environment variables in found in `.env.example` in your own `.env` file.

 Then, simply download and extract wherever you want.
 With your favorite terminal, navigate to the extracted files and run: